15 Best Things To Do In Odessa, TX - Karta.com

 9. Music City Mall

-Music City Mall in Odessa, Texas, stands out as a popular shopping and entertainment hub in the Permian Basin.
+Music City Mall stands out as a popular shopping and entertainment hub in the Permian Basin.
 Since its opening in 1980, it has become a go-to spot for locals and visitors alike, offering a blend of retail, dining, and entertainment options.
 Conveniently located at the intersection of Highway 191 and Loop 338, the mall is easily accessible, with plenty of parking available.

 Music City Mall delivers a variety of experiences.
 The mall is home to over 100 stores, including well-known retailers like Dillard's, JCPenney, and Burlington.
 Shoppers can find everything from fashion and accessories to home goods and electronics, with a mix of affordable and upscale options.